 A. Quelopana and A. Navarra; McGill University, Montreal, Quebec, Canada

 For decades, open-pit mine planning algorithms have incorporated geological uncertainty and other elements or characteristics for increasingly realistic representations.
 Among these complexities is the detailing of downstream processes that occur inside processing plants.
 Previous studies have demonstrated that the strategic mine plan and mineral concentrator design are coupled, and should therefore be optimized simultaneously within the same quantitative framework.
 However, existing frameworks offer limited representation of operational modes.
 This work demonstrates an approach to resolving this gap, in an optimization based on a parallelized Variable Neighborhood Descent (VND).
 The resulting algorithm embeds mass-balancing linear programming (LP) using a Dantzig-Wolfe decomposition.
 A case study of a Zn-Pb deposit is presented to show the performance reached.

 A New High-Performance Approach to Block Model Governance and Data Democratization

-Heath Arvidson; K2fly, Perth, Western Australia, Australia, Mark Forster; K2fly, Perth, Western Australia, Australia, Cesar Carrasco; K2fly, Arvada, Colorado, United States
+H. Arvidson and M. Forster; K2fly, Perth, Western Australia, Australia and C. Carrasco; K2fly, Arvada, Colorado, United States

 Block models built to represent the geology and rock characteristics of mineral deposits represent huge complex data sets, which form the basis of strategic and business planning, and public reporting of Mineral Resources and Mineral Reserves.
 Recent advances in cloud computing and database technology developed for the Internet of Things offer a different way of working with these critical data sets.
 Enabling a cloud based, open data structure with high performance data analytics capability presents a compelling improvement in governance and a democratization of ore body knowledge that can lead to automation use cases that support the digitalization of mining.